From Kindred Spirit magazine: Tales of Ordinary Magic

 It’s funny how the brain can construct such huge, elaborate story-lines out of the flimsiest of material.

-In my head he was some lost old guy so fragile and out-of-touch that he’d wandering in off the street in his pyjamas and then forgotten what he was in there for.
+In my head he was some lost old guy so fragile and out-of-touch that he’d wandered in off the street in his pyjamas and then forgotten what he was in there for.
 He was obviously ill.
 Why else would he still be in his pyjamas?

 And then I got to the counter and they were all dressed in pyjamas too.

 “What’s with the pyjamas?”
 I said to the check-out woman as I handed her my bread and milk.